xebol/scheduler/README.md

 # Interview Scheduler
-Interview Scheduler is a front-end app created with React that allows users to book and cancel interviews.
+Interview Scheduler is a front-end app created using Create React App that allows users to book and cancel interviews.

 # Final Product
 !["When a user creates the appointment, the create mode will show the textarea for the user to enter their name and as well as the options of interviewers to be selected"](https://github.com/xebol/scheduler/blob/master/docs/Screenshot%202023-04-27%20at%208.28.54%20AM.png?raw=true)